pakastin/nodegarden/README.md

 - Circles represent nodes
 - Node's mass is proportional to it's size
-- Lines are the gravitational force between nodes
+- Lines visualize the gravitational force between nodes
 - Line opacity tells the strength of force
 - When two nodes collide, smaller one will reset to a new location and size
 - When node travels over screen limits it will reset to a new location and size